Wide disagreements, low expectations as Biden, Putin meet | Politics

 U.S. President Joe Biden and Russian President Vladimir Putin square up on Wednesday for their first meeting since Biden took office with deep disagreements likely and expectations low for any breakthroughs.
 Both have said they hope their talks in a lakeside Geneva villa can lead to more stable and predictable relations, even though they remain at odds over everything from arms control and cyber-hacking to election interference and Ukraine.

 "We're not expecting a big set of deliverables out of this meeting," a senior U.S. official told reporters aboard Air Force One as Biden flew to Geneva, saying the two are expected to talk for four or five hours starting at around 1.30 p.m.
 (1130 GMT).
-"I'm not sure that any agreements will be reached," said Putin's foreign policy adviser Yuri Ushakov.
+Putin arrived in Geneva on Wednesday, Russia's RIA news agency said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)